 - base64 encoding: A binary-to-text encoding scheme whereby an arbitrary sequence of bytes is converted to a sequence of printable ASCII characters, as described in [RFC4648]. - Certificate Management Messages over CMS (CMC): An internet standard for transport mechanisms for CMS [RFC2797]. - Cryptographic Message Syntax (CMS): A public standard that defines how to digitally sign, digest, authenticate, or encrypt arbitrary message content, as specified in [RFC3852]. - domain controller (DC): The service, running on a server, that implements Active Directory, or the server hosting this service.
 The service hosts the data store for objects and interoperates with other DCs to ensure that a local change to an object replicates correctly across all DCs.
 When Active Directory is operating as Active Directory Domain Services (AD DS), the DC contains full NC replicas of the configuration naming context (config NC), schema naming context (schema NC), and one of the domain NCs in its forest.
 If the AD DS DC is a global catalog server (GC server), it contains partial NC replicas of the remaining domain NCs in its forest.
 For more information, see [MS-AUTHSOD] section 1.1.1.5.2 and [MS-ADTS].
 When Active Directory is operating as Active Directory Lightweight Directory Services (AD LDS), several AD LDS DCs can run on one server.
 When Active Directory is operating as AD DS, only one AD DS DC can run on one server.
 However, several AD LDS DCs can coexist with one AD DS DC on one server.
 The AD LDS DC contains full NC replicas of the config NC and the schema NC in its forest.
 The domain controller is the server side of Authentication Protocol Domain Support [MS-APDS]. - JavaScript Object Notation (JSON): A text-based, data interchange format that is used to transmit structured data, typically in Asynchronous JavaScript + XML (AJAX) web applications, as described in [RFC7159].
-The JSON format is based on the structure of ECMAScript (Jscript, JavaScript) objects. - JSON Web Token (JWT): A string representing a set of claims as a JSON object that is encoded in a JWS or JWE, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.
-For more information, see [RFC7519]. - kev: In the registry, a node in the logical tree of the data store. - OAuth logon certificate request: An OAuth request in which a resource, or relying party, acts as a client and uses a previously received access token to request an X.509 certificate.
+The JSON format is based on the structure of ECMAScript (Jscript, JavaScript) objects. - JSON Web Token (JWT): A type of token that includes a set of claims encoded as a JSON object.
+For more information, see [RFC7519]. - key: In the registry, a node in the logical tree of the data store. - OAuth logon certificate request: An OAuth request in which a resource, or relying party, acts as a client and uses a previously received access token to request an X.509 certificate.
 The resulting certificate represents the same identity represented by the access token. - public key: One of a pair of keys used in public-key cryptography.
 The public key is distributed freely and published as part of a digital certificate.
 For an introduction to this concept, see [CRYPTO] section 1.8 and [IEEE1363] section 3.1. - relying party (RP): A web application or service that consumes security tokens issued by a security token service (STS). - Uniform Resource Identifier (URI): A string that identifies a resource.
 The URI is an addressing mechanism defined in Internet Engineering Task Force (IETF) Uniform Resource Identifier (URI): Generic Syntax [RFC3986]. - X.509: An ITU-T standard for public key infrastructure subsequently adapted by the IETF, as specified in [RFC3280]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.